 ESCO is also continually seeking opportunities to supplement its growth by making strategic acquisitions.
-Information about the Company's acquisitions during fiscal 2013 is provided in Note 3 of the Notes to Consolidated Financial Statements included herein; the Company did not make any acquisitions during fiscal 2014.
+In October 2015, the Company acquired Fremont Plastics, Inc., an Indiana manufacturer of high quality sterile-ready and non-sterile thin gauge thermoformed medical plastic packaging products, and merged it into TEQ.
+Information about this acquisition and the Company's acquisitions during 2013 and 2015 is provided in Item 7, Management's Discussion and Analysis of Financial Condition and Results of Operations, and in Note 3 to the Consolidated Financial Statements included herein; the Company did not make any acquisitions during 2014.